Thompsons Station, TN

 1600 Thompson's Station Rd W, Thompson's Station, TN 37179

 Preservation Park is roughly 200 acres and situated in the middle of Thompson’s Station.
 Preserving the natural state of the park also provides a refuge for local wildlife.
 Please be aware that the Park could contain: Deer, Coyotes, Snakes, Skunks, Rabbits and other wild animals.
 Hike at your own risk.

 4803 Columbia Pike, Thompson's Station, TN 37179

 The 96 acres behind Heritage Schools was leased to Williamson County Parks and Recreation soon after the schools were built.
 It holds 5 baseball fields of varying size with miles of walking trails through the woods in the hills above the ball-fields.
 The trails are Stephen's Way and Alexander Trail which connects over the northern hill to Sarah Benson Park.

 Thompsons Station School Info

 One of the biggest draws of Thompson’s Station is its top-ranking schools.
-This town is the furthest south in the Williamson County School District, which ranks as #5 in the state and #1 in the Nashville area for best school districts according to Niche.
+This town is in the Williamson County School District, which ranks as #5 in the state and #1 in the greater Nashville area for best school districts.
 Some of the best schools include Thompson’s Station Middle School, Thompson’s Station Elementary School, Heritage Middle School, and Independence High School.

 Crime in Thompsons Station